rafalzzz/spotify-api/README.md

 This API is basic and serves as a foundation for further development.
 The primary goal was to showcase my expertise in building robust systems with ASP.NET.
+Of course, for optimization purposes, throttling could be added to individual endpoints, as well as features like an endpoint responsible for fetching songs based on a submitted array of song IDs, etc.

 ## Getting Started
 Clone the project to your local machine using the following command: